microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 Microsoft Graph API Design Pattern

-“Not supposed to be precise but easy to understand”

 ### *A frequent pattern in Microsoft Graph is to have a small type hierarchy, a base type with a few subtypes.
 This allows us to model collections of objects that have slightly different metadata and behavior.*

 ## Problem

-The API design requires to model a set of entities based on a common concept that can be further grouped into mutually exclusive variants with specific properties and behaviors.
+The API design requires to model a set of entities based on a common concept that can be further grouped into **mutually exclusive variants** with specific properties and behaviors.
 The API design should be evolvable and allow addition of new variants without breaking changes.